gradle/gradle/design-docs/tooling-api-improvements.md

 ### Implementation

-* add flag to TestExecutionConfiguration indicating a test tasks should always be executed (not matter of up-to-date or not)
+* add flag to TestLauncher indicating a test tasks should always be executed (not matter of up-to-date or not)
-* allow configuration from client side via TestExecutionConfigurationBuilder#alwaysRunTests()
+* allow configuration from client side via TestLauncher#alwaysRunTests()

 ### Test Coverage